ginnungagapgroup/ginnungagap/README.md

 [scripts/g9p_installer.sh](https://github.com/ginnungagapgroup/ginnungagap/blob/master/scripts/g9p_installer.sh)

+In the beginning of the script you may turn off compilation of some of the libraries.

 Otherwise, you can use it as an example of what build flags are required.

 It is usually *NOT* recommended to use a version of HDF5 provided by your system.
 After the installation you need to update your LD_LIBRARY_PATH with the path to the newely installed libraries.